Sequential Gaussian Processes for Online Learning of Nonstationary Functions: Problem Statement and Background

-In a Bayesian context, one can view this sequential importance sampler as sequentially updating a prior distribution at $t=0$ to the posterior of all observed data at time $T$.
-Moving from $ t=1 $ to $ T $ in this sampler may lead to a situation where the weight of one particle $j$ dominates the others, thereby increasing the variance of our Monte Carlo estimate and propogating suboptimal particles to future time steps.
-To avoid this, we can resample the particles according to their weights $ w_{j} $ for $ j=1, \ldots , J $ particles--leading to the sequential Monte Carlo (SMC) sampler \cite[more detail available in][]{Doucet:Johansen:2009}.
+In a Bayesian context, one can view this sequential importance sampler as sequentially updating a prior distribution at $i=0$ to the posterior of all observed data at time $N$.
+Moving from $ i=1 $ to $ N $ in this sampler may lead to a situation where the weight of one particle dominates the others, thereby increasing the variance of our Monte Carlo estimate and propagating suboptimal particles to future time steps.
+To avoid this, we can resample the particles according to their weights $ \wJ $ for $ j=1, \ldots , J $ particles--leading to the sequential Monte Carlo (SMC) sampler \cite{DelMoral:Doucet:Jasra:2006}.
+Monte Carlo techniques like IS and SMC are appealing from a computational perspective as we can trivially parallelize the computation for each weight $ \wtJ $ to as many processors available as each weight is independent of the other.

-SMC methods have recently been used for online GP learning. \cite{Osborne:Roberts:2008} perform online updating of multi-output GPs and marginalize the hyperparameters directly using Bayesian quadature methods \citep{Rasmussen:Ghahramani:2003}. \cite{Gramacy:Polson:2011} propose an SMC sampler for online updates for GPs with stationary behavior but, as noted in \cite{Svensson:Dahlin:Schon:2015}, their approach makes strong conjugacy assumptions on the model likelihood and priors. \cite{Svensson:Dahlin:Schon:2015} introduce an SMC sampler that marginalizes the GP hyperparameters by sampling hyperparameter states according to Metropolis-Hastings on each particle to calculate the marginalization from Eqn.~\ref{eqn:sis_weight}.
-This SMC sampler allows for online updating of a GP model while avoiding some of the conjugacy restrictions introduced by \cite{Gramacy:Polson:2011}.
+We can sequentially update a Dirichlet process mixture model for online inference using an SMC sampler under general proposal distributions and modeling assumptions \cite{Ulker:Gunsel:Cemgil:2010}.
+In the particle filtering algorithm for DP mixtures, we have an analytically convenient expression for the weight updates in the special case where the observation model is a Dirichlet process of normal inverse-Wisharts \cite{Carvalho:Lopes:Polson:Taddy:2010}.
+Moreover, SMC methods have also been used in online GP learning for sequentially updating GP hyperparameters, but rely on strong modeling and conjugate prior choices as this SMC sampler takes advantage of closed-form marginalization of nuisance parameters for efficient inference \cite{Gramacy:Polson:2011}.
+Later work has generalized the SMC sampler for updating the GP hyperparameters sequentially without restrictive conjugacy requirements \cite{Svensson:Dahlin:Schon:2015}.
+However, these methods are not truly online methods and are unsuitable for large-scale streaming scenarios because the complexity of updating the particle weight still grows cubically with respect to the number of observations.